poppinlp/simple-url-search-params/README.md

 A SIMPLE polyfill for URLSearchParams.

-SIMPLE means fast bug not full support >.<
+SIMPLE means fast but not full support >.<

 ## Polyfill List